padhu-babu/spring-boot/day-1/02-speaking-http.md

 | `PUT` | Update something (replace entirely) | "Replace this with..." | Yes |
 | `PATCH` | Update something (modify partially) | "Change just this field..." | Yes |
 | `DELETE` | Remove something | "Delete this..." | Rarely |

+Let's look at each one in more detail:

+- **GET** — The most common method.
+It says "give me this data."
+GET is **safe** — calling it doesn't change anything on the server.
+You can call `GET /books` a thousand times and nothing changes.
+It's read-only.

+- **POST** — Means "create something new."
+You send data in the body, and the server creates a new resource from it.
+Calling `POST /books` ten times creates ten books.
+Each call has a side effect.

+- **PUT** — Means "replace this entirely."
+You send the *complete* new version.
+If a book has title, author, and pages, and you PUT with only title and author, pages gets erased.
+PUT is like rewriting a whole document.

+- **PATCH** — Means "change just these specific fields."
+If you only want to update the title, you send `{"title": "New Title"}` and everything else stays the same.
+PATCH is like using correction fluid on one word.

+- **DELETE** — Means "remove this."
+Simple.
+Usually no body needed — the path tells the server what to delete.

+> **GET vs POST — The Big Distinction**: GET is for *reading*.
+POST is for *writing*.
+If an operation changes data on the server, it should never be a GET.
+This isn't just a convention — browsers, caches, and proxies all assume GET is safe to repeat or cache.

 **This maps perfectly to database operations (CRUD):**